chrisguindon/chrisguindon.github.io/content/post/eca-renewal-reminder-announcement.md

 Starting June 11, 2025, we will begin sending email reminders before a standalone ECA is set to expire.
 For those who need to take action, the email will have a subject line of "Action Required: Your Eclipse Contributor Agreement (ECA) is Expiring Soon" and will contain a link to renew the agreement.

-While these notifications apply to anyone who have signed a standalone ECA, committers are already covered by a different agreement.
-Agreements such as the Individual Committer Agreement (ICA) or the Member Company Committer Agreement (MCCA) already include the ECA. **If you are covered by one of these agreements, your ability to contribute will not be affected by an expiring standalone ECA.** In this case, you will receive a separate, informational email with the subject "No Action Required" to confirm your status.
+While these notifications apply to anyone who have signed a standalone ECA, Eclipse committers are already covered by a different agreement that already include the ECA such as the Individual Committer Agreement (ICA) or the Member Company Committer Agreement (MCCA). **If you are covered by one of these agreements, your ability to contribute will not be affected by an expiring standalone ECA.** In this case, you will receive a separate, informational email with the subject "No Action Required" to confirm your status.

 For those covered only by a standalone ECA, if it expires, you won't be allowed to contribute to open source projects at Eclipse until you sign it again.
 Specifically: